TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/lists.md

 ### Knowledge Check

-- What html tag is used to create an unordered list?
+- What HTML tag is used to create an unordered list?
-- What html tag is used to create an ordered list?
+- What HTML tag is used to create an ordered list?
-- What html tag is used to create list items within both unordered and ordered lists?
+- What HTML tag is used to create list items within both unordered and ordered lists?